 VMware is betting that IT will want an integrated approach to manage data, devices, applications and identity as organizations transition from a Windows-centric world to a cloud and mobile infrastructure.

 The release of VMware's Horizon Workspace 1.5 from beta this week is another step toward that vision.
-Workspace provides a single portal that oversees both Horizon Application Manager, which lets IT control single sign-on user access to
+Workspace provides a single portal that oversees both Horizon Application Manager, which lets IT control single sign-on user access to Software as a Service (SaaS) applications, and Horizon Data, a mobile file-sharing application.

 Horizon Workspace 1.5 brings several new features, including support for Oracle databases, an integrated management console for Android devices, support for mobile applications that allows admins to manage mobile apps alongside Windows applications, and a cross-component policy management engine.